SimpleMD/javascript-tutorial-zh/1-js/04-object-basics/01-object/article.md

 }
 */!*

-// now clone is a fully independant clone clone.name = "Pete"; // changed the data in it
+// now clone is a fully independent clone clone.name = "Pete"; // changed the data in it

 alert( user.name ); // still John in the original object